bitstarr/grav-plugin-shortcode-gallery/README.md

-# Shortcode Gallery++ Plugin
+# Shortcode Gallery Plugin

 ## About

 The **Shortcode Gallery** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav).
-A shortcode extension to add simple and customizble galleries to your Grav website.
+A shortcode extension to add simple and customizable galleries to your Grav website.

-It is a fork of [Shortcode Gallery++](https://github.com/sal0max/grav-plugin-shortcode-gallery-plusplus) to fit my personal likings.
+It is a fork of [Shortcode Gallery++](https://github.com/bitstarr/grav-plugin-shortcode-gallery) to fit my personal likings.

 ## Usage